 Most bromine tablets are designed to be used in a bromine floater and might not dissolve adequately without it.
 Floaters are dispensers that hold the bromine tablets and are released into the hot tub.
 These have settings that allow the bromine tablets to be dissolved at an appropriate rate and help maintain the bromine in the hot tub at a desirable level.

 Here is an excellent example of a bromine floater that can fix this issue for you:

 Total Hardness Or pH Too High

 Altered water chemical balance is virtually the most frequent cause of bromine tablets not dissolving in a hot tub.
-This is particularly true if the total hardness and pH of the water is too high.
-The hardness of the water must be maintained between 50 to 150 ppm for the bromine tablets to adequately dissolve.
+This is particularly true if the total hardness and pH of the water are too high.
+The hardness of the water must be maintained between 50 and 150 ppm for the bromine tablets to dissolve adequately.

 Floater Slits Are Occluded